 - Promote cost-effective, transparent access to U.S. and non-U.S. markets.

-- Pursue additional representation on regulatory advisory committees of interest to members.
+- Pursue additional representation opportunities on regulatory advisory committees, panels and roundtables.

 - Specific regulatory initiatives including:

-- Rules related to changes in Treasury market structure (Treasury, Fed, CFTC, SEC)
+- Monitor for rule proposals related to changes in Treasury market structure, including the clearing and settlement processes.
+(Treasury, Fed, CFTC, SEC).

-- Rules related to changes to equity market structure including Regulation NMS (SEC)
+- Continue to engage with the SEC on FIA PTG’s suggested changes to equity market structure, including Regulation NMS.

-- Engage the CFTC on upcoming proposals related to swap dealer registration
+- Continue to engage with the CFTC on rule proposals related to swap execution/market structure.

-- CCP recovery and resolution – variation margin gains haircutting, waterfall, other issues (CFTC)
+- Monitor CCP recovery and resolution developments – including variation margin gains haircutting, waterfall, and other issues (CFTC).

-- Monitor any developments on transaction tax (Administration)
+- Monitor for any developments on transaction tax (Administration).